WEDDING FILM TERMS & CONDITIONS

 9) Actual date booked/Cancellation of the product(s) or services(s) – If the Customer cancels the order less than 4-weeks prior to the Company supplying the product(s) or service(s), the Customer will be liable for the whole invoice value less any Booking Fee already paid.

-10) Completion – The completed video will normally be produced four weeks from the date of the wedding, however these time frames can be extended due to other ongoing work commitments such as filming or editing
+10) Completion – The completed videos will normally be produced 28 days from the date of the wedding, however these time frames can be extended due to other ongoing work commitments such as filming or editing.

 11) Receipt of the Video – Race Wedding Videography will assume that the client accepts the quality of the finished video (supplied on USB or sent via a web transfer) unless the company is informed to the contrary within 28 days of the video being received, no amendments can be made after this time.